fbpx

 Business organisations today are seeking well-rounded employees who can demonstrate strong communication skills across a range of mediums.
 This is particularly true across the areas of international business, enterprise management systems and cyber security.

-The unit concludes with students examining some of the emerging technologies that have the potential to reshape business communication in the near future.
+The subject concludes with students examining some of the emerging technologies that have the potential to reshape business communication in the near future.

 Assessment Tasks: